EN JP

 Toyo Seikan Group Human Rights Policy

-The Toyo Seikan Group’s Management Philosophy, which was launched in 2016, states that the Group will aspire to achieve a sustainable society and contribute as a group to people’s happiness.
-We understand that respect for human rights throughout our business operations is a prerequisite for all endeavors to accomplish the intention of the management philosophy.
+The Toyo Seikan Group’s Management Philosophy, launched in 2016, states that the Group will aspire to achieve a sustainable society and contribute as a group to people’s happiness.
+We understand that respect for human rights across our business activities is a prerequisite for realizing this philosophy.

-We have now formulated the Toyo Seikan Group Human Rights Policy (the “Policy”), which serves as a guide for us to drive our commitment to respecting human rights and to fulfill our responsibility, in accordance with the United Nations Guiding Principles on Business and Human Rights.
+Accordingly, we have formulated the Toyo Seikan Group Human Rights Policy (the “Policy”) as our guide to promote respect for human rights and to fulfill our responsibility.
+The policy is in accordance with the United Nations Guiding Principles on Business and Human Rights.

-At the same time, however, we admit that we cannot completely eliminate the risk of adverse impacts that business activities may have on human rights.
-With this fact in mind, we will seriously address this issue to ensure greater respect for human rights.
+At the same time, however, we acknowledge that it is not possible to completely eliminate the risk that our business activities may have adverse impacts on human rights.
+With this understanding, we will earnestly address such issues and work to ensure greater respect for human rights.

 1. Scope of Application